Dried cranberries and almonds are surrounded by rich dark chocolate in this healthy dark chocolate cranberry bark.

 Fresh fruit - Raspberries, cherries, strawberries, orange zest

-Seeds - Pumpkin seeds, sesame seeds, sunflower seeds, quinoa, hemp seeds, pomegranate seeds
+Seeds – Pumpkin seeds, sesame seeds, sunflower seeds, quinoa, chia seeds, hemp seeds, pomegranate seeds

-Other additions - sea salt, peppermint extract, almond extract, puffed rice, crumbled salty pretzels
+Other additions – flaky sea salt, peppermint extract, almond extract, cacao nibs, puffed rice, mini dark chocolate chips, crumbled salty pretzels

 💡Tips

-- For a quicker chill, place the chocolate bark in the freezer for 30 minutes
+• Place the chocolate bark in the freezer for 30 minutes for a quicker chill.

 Yes, you can.
 Place the coconut into a microwave-safe bowl.
 Heat it at 15-second intervals and stir after each.
 Once the coconut oil is melted, remove it from the microwave and add the cocoa powder and syrup and stir vigorously.

-When it's not loaded with sugar, saturated fats, and other additives, dark chocolate is healthy.
-It's a great source of antioxidants and can help to reduce blood pressure, see more on Healthline.
+Dark chocolate is healthy when it’s not loaded with sugar, saturated fats, and other additives.
+It’s a great source of antioxidants and can help to reduce blood pressure; see more on Healthline.

 You might also like these recipes